Why am I paying a different amount for my drugs this month?

 - Initial coverage period.
 Begins after you meet your deductible (if your plan has one).
 During this period you will pay a portion of the cost of your drugs (coinsurance or copayment), which varies by drug and by plan, and your plan will pay the rest.
 How long you are in this initial coverage period depends on your out of pocket drug costs (how much you pay and how much certain others pay) and your plan’s benefit structure.
 Most plans’ initial coverage period ends after you have accumulated $2,850 in total drug costs in 2014.

 - Coverage gap.
 After your total drug costs (what you pay and what your plan pays) reach a certain amount ($2,850 in most plans in 2014), you will reach the coverage gap.
 During this period your plan does not pay for your drugs.
-However, as a result of health reform there are discounts that will help you pay for your drugs during this time.
-The coverage gap is being phased out.
+However, as a result of health reform there are federally-funded discounts that will help you pay for your drugs during this time.
 In 2014 there will be a 55 percent discount of most brand name drugs.
-This means you will pay 45 percent for your brand name drugs and the manufacturer plus the federal government will pay 55 percent.
+This means you will pay 45 percent for your brand name drugs and the manufacturer plus the federal government together will pay 55 percent.
 For generic drugs there is a 35 percent discount.
 This means that for generic drugs you will pay 65 percent of the cost of the drug and the government will pay 35 percent.
 The coverage gap will be completely phased out in 2020 when you will typically pay no more than 25 percent of the cost of your drugs at any point during the year after you've met your deductible.